A581164121/Chatterbot_Simple/README.md

 - 🔸 Implement speech-to-text for voice interaction.
 - 🔸 Connect to APIs for real-time data.
 - 🔸 Deploy as web or mobile chatbot app

+## This project highlights my ability to build AI-driven chatbot solutions, enhancing my knowledge in AI, NLP, and software development. 🚀